ETF - Exchange Traded Funds

 Difference Between Mutual Funds and Exchange-Traded Funds

 One of your most difficult decisions as an investor is choosing between a mutual fund and an exchange-traded fund (ETF).
-Even though both these items are identical, their core is different.
+The following are the significant distinctions between mutual funds and exchange-traded funds.

-How to Trade/Buy ETFs?
+How to Trade or Buy ETFs?

 ETFs are comparable to mutual funds in many ways, but they trade like stocks.
 ETFs may help you get the benefits of diversification with a basket of assets while also enabling you to benefit from price fluctuations since they trade like stocks throughout the day.

 Purchasing ETFs is simple.
 ETFs are mutual funds that trade like stocks on a stock market.
-They're a straightforward, low-cost, and tax-efficient method to invest.
+You can trade ETFs in 5 easy steps as follows:

 • Register for a Demat account and a trading account.